 What is Iyengar Yoga?

-Iyengar yoga was developed by BKS Iyengar, author of Light on Yoga, Light on Pranayama, and subsequently by his daughters Geeta Iyengar, on Prashant Iyengar and the Iyengar family.
-In Iyengar yoga the emphasis is on performance of the classical yoga asanas (postures) with attention to detail and alignment.
-The approach is disciplined and progressive and students are given individual attention, correction and provided props and supports to aid their progression through the pose.
+Iyengar yoga was developed by BKS Iyengar, author of Light on Yoga, Light on Pranayama, Light on The Yoga Sutras, and subsequently by his daughters Geeta Iyengar, Prashant Iyengar and the Iyengar family.
+In Iyengar yoga the emphasis is on the 8 limbs of yoga integrated within the performance of the classical yoga asanas (postures).
+With great attention to detail and alignment, the approach is disciplined and progressive and students are given individual attention, correction and provided with props and supports to aid their progression through the pose.
 It is suitable for all levels, ages and physical abilities.

-All the teachers at Movement 4 Health are trained in the Iyengar tradition and are certificated by the IYA (UK).
-This entitles them to use the Iyengar Certification Mark: an indication of high quality training endorsed by BKS Iyengar in Pune, India.
+All the teachers at IYoga Studio West Bridgford are trained in the Iyengar tradition and are certificated by the IY (UK).
+This entitles them to use the Iyengar® Certification Mark: an indication of high quality training endorsed by BKS Iyengar in Pune, India.

 How Your Iyengar Teacher Is Trained

 The Iyengar certification process is highly rigorous, assuring you of a teacher who practices and is well trained in the art, science, and philosophy of yoga.
 Prospective teachers confirm their dedication through years of studying yoga.
-Teacher training includes the study of anatomy, physiology, philosophy, first aid and practical teaching methods.
+Teacher training includes the study of anatomy, physiology, philosophy, first aid, mentoring, shadowing and practical teaching methods.

-The process of teacher training and evaluation is repeated with higher standards and different material at six additional levels of certification, from Introductory to Intermediate Senior, preparing teachers to teach at increasing levels of competency.
-Still higher levels of certification are granted directly by B.K.S.
-Iyengar.
+The process of teacher training and evaluation is repeated with higher standards and different material at six additional levels of certification, from Introductory, then Intermediate, to Intermediate Senior and advanced, preparing teachers to teach at increasing levels of competency.
+Higher levels of certification are granted directly by Geeta Iyengar.

 Frequently asked Questions